bajicv/gwas_intro/docs/03_dataset.md

 ## Copying data for tutorials and exercises

-Copy tutorials and exercises in your home directory.
+Copy tutorials and exercises in your home directory and move to `gwas_exercises/out` from where you will execute all of the commands from this tutorial.

-    cd ~

     cp -r /opt/evop/public/BIOINFORMATICS/gwas_exercises ~

     cd ~/gwas_exercises/out